Long-lived particle reconstruction downstream of the LHCb magnet: Introduction

-In Sec.~\ref{sec:motivation}, the physics motivations for this work are outlined.
+The paper is organized as follows.
 In Secs.~\ref{sec:lhcb} and~\ref{sec:datasamples}, the \lhcb detector and its upgrade, the charged-particle reconstruction, and the data and simulation samples used are described.
-Sections~\ref{sec:reconstructionLb} and~\ref{sec:reconstructionB0} contain the main elements of the decay reconstruction algorithm, and how it has been adapted to enable the reconstruction of particles decaying in the region of the \lhcb dipole magnet, along with the performance obtained.
+Sections~\ref{sec:reconstructionLb} and~\ref{sec:reconstructionB0} contain thedescription of the decay reconstruction and selection algorithms, and how they have been adapted to enable the reconstruction of particles decaying in the region of the \lhcb dipole magnet, along with the performance obtained.
 The summary and prospects are discussed in Sec.~\ref{sec:conclusions}.